-11 In order to enable the delivery of the HSCB Business Plan, the Council will need to maintain its current contribution to the Business Unit of £127,016 per annum.
+- 15. In order to enable the delivery of the HSCB Business Plan, the Council will need to at least maintain its current contribution to the Business Unit of £147,016 per annum, comprising £127,016 from Children's Wellbeing and £20k from Adults and Health Wellbeing. - 16.
+Overall annual contributions for 2013-2014 to the Herefordshire Safeguarding Boards from partner agencies are calculated to an agreed formula and breakdown as follows: